Resource management is critical for project managers to deliver work on time and budget while ensuring your team is scheduled efficiently.

 The post production team is responsible for editing the raw content that goes into making Buzzfeed’s video content.
 This means teams can be juggling anywhere from 100 to 200 projects at a time.

-Leah Zeis, one of Buzzfeed’s production managers, says this about using Float to manage projects:
+The solution: Leah Zeis, one of Buzzfeed’s production managers explains how Float helps them manage projects:

 “It’s in Float that we start creating and assigning the editing tasks and resources to get the project delivered.
 We add information like the project due date and budget so that at a high level we can see what our resource capacity and availability is to schedule the right team for the job.”